 How Is Child Support Calculated In Ohio?

-Ohio courts follow state law when calculating the amount of child support a parent needs to pay.
-The formula will combine both parent’s gross incomes, while certain deductions may be allowed from each parent’s income.
-These deductions may include:
+Ohio courts follow a standard formula when calculating the amount of child support a parent needs to pay.
+The formula will combine both parent’s gross incomes and apply them to a chart identifying the amount of support necessary to raise children in that income category.

 - Local income tax.

 - Spousal or child support payments for other former spouses or children

 - Value of a federal dependency exemption for the dependents in their household, excluding the children involved in the current child support payment calculations

 There are many online tools designed to calculate child support in Ohio, but none of them can compare to the expert advice of an experienced attorney.
 At Grossman Law Offices, we have two Board Certified Family Relations experts who can look into all the details of your case and determine the best course of action.

 Hire A Qualified Lawyer To Handle Your Case